Galvanized Pipes - When & Why to Have Them Replaced

 - Brass Piping – Will be a color of yellow-gold and the magnet will not stick to it.

 - Cast Iron Piping – This is mainly used for wastewater removal from the residence, but has also been used in other parts of older homes.
 The color of cast iron is black, and a magnet will stick to it.
 Cast Iron has a very long lifespan, but problems can start to happen when the pipes deteriorate.
-It is at this point when having issues with the tubes or breakages where it can end up being very costly for the homeowner for clean up and repair or replacement.
+It is at this point when having issues with the tubes or breakages that it can end up being very costly for the homeowner for clean up and repair or replacement.